mautrix/docs/bridges/go/whatsapp/authentication.md

      is to create portals for all chats from WhatsApp and backfill 50 messages in recent chats.

 Please note that the bridge uses the web API.
-Prior to v0.2.0 and the multidevice update, your phone had to be connected to the internet for the bridge to work.
-After v0.2.0, it's enough if the phone is connected at least once every 2 weeks.
 If the phone is offline for >2 weeks, linked devices will become disconnected:
 <https://faq.whatsapp.com/general/download-and-installation/about-linked-devices>.
 The bridge will warn you if it doesn't receive any data from the phone in over 12 days.